Beruzi/os1000/README.md

 ### Mini OS

 Some notes for myself....

-Once executing, use ctrl + a to escape into QEMU debugging (QEMU monitor).
+- Once executing, use ctrl + a to escape into QEMU debugging (QEMU monitor).
 I think this is only possible because we configure QEMU to route its standard input and output to the machine's serial port?
+- After producing a `.elf` file, you can `$llvm-objdump` to see the assembly created.
+This is the `.text` segment, ie the actual instructions (duh)